 When we think of “specialty coffee,” Arabica coffee is what we imagine: From farm to cup, the Arabica bean comes from the most delicate, diverse, and dynamic coffee plant grown worldwide.
 Successful coffee production requires specific climate conditions, more labor, and consistent care to grow; it’s given way to hundreds of distinct varieties and cultivars; and it’s capable of expressing an enormous range of flavors, from chocolate and nuts to fruit, florals, herbs, spices, and more.

 While other species within the Coffea genus contain 22 chromosomes, Arabica coffee has 44.
-It also has a much lower caffeine content than the Robusta bean, which is only one of few differentiators between Arabica vs. Robusta.
+It also has a much lower caffeine content than the Robusta coffee bean, which is only one of the few differentiators between Arabica vs. Robusta beans.

 Varieties of Arabica

 To understand the varieties of the Arabica coffee, it’s helpful to think about another common plant with a wide variety of distinct flavors, textures, and physical characteristics, just like coffee: apples.
 Granny Smith, Red Delicious, Gala, Braeburn, MacIntosh—they all belong to the same species but are genetically different enough to express a wide range of tasty personalities.